nekonaute/roborobo3/roborobo3/_README.txt

 - Robot position and mouvement are real-valued (ie. precise)
 - Collision is performed on a pixel-based information for fast speed (ie. fast but not precise)
 - both GUI mode and batch mode are available.
 Note that batch mode is the fastest mode (gBatchMode=true, gVerbose=false).
 It also makes it possible to run roborobo "headless", which is useful if you use a cluster of computers.
-- only one external dependencies: SDL library (multi-platform fast 2D library), and the boost librairy, header-only.
+- only two external dependencies: SDL2 and SDL2_image library (multi-platform fast 2D library), and the boost librairy, header-only.
 - most parameters are to be found in the config/ subdirectory (e.g. default.properties)
 - full environment and robot specifications can set up directly with an image editor (check data directories).
 E.g. Robot proximity sensor positions are set up in the robot image.
 - you can specify a properties file as command line option (see "./roborobo -h" for help)